davipccunha/discordjs-helper/docs-site/docs/intro.md

 }
 ```

-[RegisterChatInputCommand](./decorators/registers/register-chat-input-command.md) automatically caches the command and executes the class' `execute` method when a chat input command with the same name as the class' is created.
+[@RegisterChatInputCommand](./decorators/registers/register-chat-input-command.md) automatically caches the command and executes the class' `execute` method when a chat input command with the same name as the class' is created.
 It should only be applied to classes that implement [CustomChatInputCommand](./interfaces/custom-chat-input-command.md).
 > Classes decorated with [RegisterChatInputCommand](./decorators/registers/register-chat-input-command.md) must have their module loaded/imported somewhere in the main code

+[@RequireMemberPermission](./decorators/permission/require-member-pemission.md) implicitly checks for user's permission in the guild scope, and only executes the command if the user who triggered its interaction has Administrator permission guild-wise.

 ## Examples
 `src/interactions/commands/PingCommand.ts`